Hi friends! Today I thought I’d share all I’ve learned about the Homeschool requirements for Washington State.

 - music appreciation

 Please don’t get overwhelmed by this list!
 There are so many books and curriculum that incorporate several of these subjects.
 Also, subjects like history, health, art, and more can be done together as a family.
+Find out the curriculum we’re using in this post here!

 An example of incorporating several subjects: Your child reads a book about the solar system.
 This satisfies their science and reading.
 You also have your child write their favorite paragraph from the book and draw a picture of the solar system and that satisfies their writing and art!